ivmfnal/metacat/docs/concepts.rst

 Currently, MetaCat does not have a mechanism to specify the order of the resulting file set.
 Therefore, even if the set of files returned by the query is the same, MetaCat does not guarantee that they are returned in the same order.

-MetaCat queries are written in Metadata Query Language (MQL).
+MetaCat queries are written in :doc:`Metadata Query Language (MQL)<mql>`.
 Fundamental concept behind MQL is that it provides a mechanism to build a complicated query from simpler queries.
 The file sets produced by simple queries are transformed into results of more complicated queries as the query is executed.